mozilla/fxa-auth-server/docs/api.md

 ___Headers___

-The request must include a HAWK header that authenticates the request using a `keyFetchToken` received from `/session/create`.
+The request must include a HAWK header that authenticates the request using a `keyFetchToken` received from `/v1/account/create` or `/v1/account/login`.

 ```sh
 curl -v \